pduran5/cloud/1-compute/1.1-terraform-básico/README.md

 - `terraform validate` : Check whether the configuration is valid
 - `terraform init` : Prepare your working directory for other commands
 - `terraform plan` : Show changes required by the current configuration
-- `terraform apply` : Create or update infrastructure.
+- `terraform apply -auto-approve` : Create or update infrastructure.
 You can pass the `-auto-approve` option to instruct Terraform to apply the plan without asking for confirmation.
 - `terraform destroy` : Destroy previously-created infrastructure